 Disclosure: We scrutinize our research, ratings and reviews using strict editorial integrity.
 In full transparency, this site may receive compensation from partners listed through affiliate partnerships, though this does not affect our ratings.
 Learn more about how we make money by visiting our advertiser disclosure.

-Charles Schwab is perhaps best known for its various investment accounts.
-It’s one of America’s greatest pioneers and providers of brokerage and retirement accounts—and it has been for decades.
+Charles Schwab is perhaps best known among individual investors for providing brokerage and retirement accounts.
+Indeed, it’s one of America’s largest discount brokerage firms, and it has been for decades.

-But even if you don’t invest using a Schwab account, Schwab can still help you build your nest egg.
+Even if you don’t invest using a Schwab account, Schwab can still help you grow your nest egg.
 That’s because Schwab also offers some of the largest and most cost-efficient retirement funds you can find.
 And what better way to put those retirement funds to use than in a health savings account (HSA)—a supremely tax-advantaged account that can double as a retirement plan?

 Let me introduce you to a handful of these Schwab mutual funds—each of which is inexpensive, effective, and sport long-term investing objectives.
 These funds have been chosen for their suitability in tax-advantaged plans, making them perfect for holding within HSAs.
 But if you don’t have an HSA, they’re also tax-smart choices in IRAs and (when available) 401(k)s.